La Cage aux Folles 3: The Wedding

 La Cage aux Folles 3: The Wedding (La cage aux folles 3 – 'Elles' se marient) is a 1985 comedy film and the third and final installment in the La Cage aux Folles series.
 Unlike the first two films, which were directed by Édouard Molinaro, this third installment is directed by Georges Lautner.

 Plot

-In order to inherit his Aunt Emma's large fortune (which includes a large chunk of Scotland), Albin must marry a woman and father a child, and Renato goes along with the plan in an attempt to save their St. Tropez nightclub.
+In order to inherit his Aunt Emma's large fortune (which includes a large chunk of Scotland), Albin must marry a woman and father a child.
+Renato goes along with the plan in an attempt to save their St. Tropez nightclub.
 Albin consults marriage broker Matrimonia and tries to act like a conservative heterosexual, but all attempts to conform fail and he considers suicide.
 When all hope seems to be lost, Renato and Albin meet a suicidal young woman, Cindy, who decides that marrying Albin may be better than death.